Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31U-heads-bootloader-support.md

 This test aims to verify that the
-`Generate GPG keys manually on a USB security token` option in the `HEADS Options` submenu is available and works correctly.
+`Generate GPG keys manually on a USB security token` option in the `GPG Management Menu` is available and works correctly.

 **Test configuration data**